evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 ---
 title: Tesla Model Y Long Range
-linktitle: Model Y Long Range
+linktitle: "Model Y Long Range"
 description: "Tesla Model Y Long Range is an all-electric coupe SUV with a WLTP range of up to 542 km (337 miles).
 EVKX.net have all the details. "
 weight: 10
 hidden: true